How to Make a Notion Page Private: Restrict Access and Safeguard Sensitive Information

 Follow these steps to ensure your page remains private:

-6. Remember that Notion currently does not support built-in password protection for individual pages.
-Rely on invitation-based access and keeping the "Share to web" toggle disabled to maintain privacy.
+Notion does not offer built-in password protection for individual pages, so rely on invitation-based access and keeping the "Share to web" toggle disabled to maintain privacy.

-That’s it!
-Your Notion page is now private, so only the designated users can view or modify the content.
+Your Notion page is now private, ensuring that only designated users can view or modify the content.

 Additional Tips for Safeguarding Sensitive Information